Straight from the Graveyard - Part 2

-He smiled a thin smile.
-"Yes well, I couldn't give any clues could I?
+Harry smiled a thin smile.
+"Yes well, I couldn't give any clues, could I?
 Besides"—he continued, looking contrite—"it did look wrong."

 Daphne reclined back in her comfy armchair and regarded him.
 "Well, that was quick thinking on Weasley's part at least.
 If she hadn't hidden your cloak and wand when she did they could've linked you to Lord Slytherin through memory examination."